Depraved-heart murder: Germany

 While Eventualvorsatz can apply to any crime, it is usually only applied in cases involving bodily harm or murder.
 Typical cases where courts recognized Eventualvorsatz (in this case for murder) include setting fire to an inhabited house and reckless speeding in an urban area.

 Well-known cases

 1946 Russian roulette case

 In the 1946 case, Commonwealth v.
 Malone, the Supreme Court of Pennsylvania affirmed the conviction of a teenager on the charge of second degree murder using the depraved-heart doctrine.
 The teenager in question had set up a game of Russian roulette which ended in the death of another teenager, a friend of the defendant.
-When tried for the crime of murder, his defense argued that since he had no intent to kill, the defendant could not be convicted of murder.
-The prosecution successfully argued using the depraved-heart doctrine that his recklessness and carelessness amounted to a level of negligence sufficient to serve as evidence of criminally culpable intent.
+When tried for the crime of murder, his defense argued that since the defendant had no intent to kill, he could not be convicted of murder.
+The prosecution successfully argued using the depraved-heart doctrine that the defendant's recklessness and carelessness amounted to a level of negligence sufficient to serve as evidence of criminally culpable intent.